mdcjansen/MetaGalaxy/README.md

 ## Installation

-Installation has not been properly tested yet and might be incomplete
+Installation of the tools in the /lib/ folder has not been properly tested yet and thus the install.sh file might not work

 Install dependecies:
 ```